Ap1402/Ap1402/README.md

 I'm a computer engineer that also likes seeing documentaries, learning random things, languages, translating Japanese and listening to music.
-I'm mostly insterested in backend development and everything related to that field, I'm happy learning how things work under the hood.
+I'm mostly interested in backend development and everything related to that field, I'm happy learning how things work under the hood.

 ## What I'm currently interested in?:
 * Cloud Computing